zer0-os/zSupplyChain/README.md

 RESOURCES

-Bonding Tokens that continuously mint ERC20s with decentralized market mechanics.
+ERC20 Bonding Tokens that continuously mint ERC20s with decentralized market mechanics.

 CONVERTERS

-Contracts that handle consuming token(s) of a type to produce token(s) of another type.
+ERC721s that handle consuming token(s) of a type to produce token(s) of another type.

 FABRICATORS